-It doesn’t matter if you are a slow traveller or someone who prefers to move around quicker: Three essential struggles of being a digital nomad are, that you constantly have to find new places to live, new places to work from and also have to make new friends.
+It doesn’t matter if you are a slow traveler or someone who prefers to move around quicker: Three essential struggles of being a digital nomad are, that you constantly have to find new places to live, new places to work from, and also have to make new friends.
 That is usually not that much of a problem.
 But there are also times when it is a bit harder.
 The concept of co-living spaces for digital nomads is a great and easy way to solve these issues.

 Since they are getting more and more popular, let’s see what this is about and find out, if that would be a potential alternative for you.

 What Makes Co-Living Spaces For Digital Nomads So Special?

 The idea of shared living has been around for hundreds of years.
 People, who are not necessarily in the same family, live in the same house or apartment, share the same amenities and parts of their life.